Everything started with the phrase “let there be light”. It was the perfect pitch and no one has made a better one to date.

 Until now.
 You got here and started reading this solar deck guide that will help you craft a pitch that’s going to literally outshine the competition.

 Hey sons and daughters of the sun.
-I’m Viktor, a pitch deck expert, creative strategist and love basking under the sun.
+I’m Viktor, a pitch deck expert, presentation expert, and love basking under the sun.
 I’ve been a pitch deck expert for the past 13 years and helped clients raise millions, with my unique approach to creating pitch decks.

 The solar revolution is upon us, and if you’re looking to ride that golden wave, you’re in the right place.